MinhThuanPhung/Brazilian-Olist-ECommerce-store-Sales-trend-and-customer-behavior-analysis/README.md

 **🔍 What do we see through the charts?**

-- ✅ Majority order has 5 start rate, however the repeat customer is quite low around 3.49%.
+- ✅ Most customer give 5 review score, however the repeat customer is quite low around 3.49%.
-- ✅ Majority customers located in SP, RJ, MG, RS, PR but most of them buy one order only (has low repeat customer rate) While, RR, RJ, CE, MA, PI are top 5 state has highest repeat customer rate, they do not have many customer however, but customer paid for each order higher than top 5 states have highest customer number and higher than average order value in total.
+- ✅ Majority customers located in SP, RJ, MG, RS, PR but most of them buy one order only (has low repeat customer rate) While, RR, RJ, CE, MA, PI are top 5 state has highest repeat customer rate, they do not have many customers however, but customer paid for each order higher than top 5 states have highest customer number and higher than average order value in total.
 - ✅ Customer prefer to buy these product in olist Bed_bad_table, Sport_lesure, furniture decor, health_beauty, houseware
 - ✅ Customer prefer to use credit card to pay order, in average, customer usually prefer 3 insallment when they paid orders.
 Most Customer pays once for the order.
 - ✅ Buyer tend to buy product in late night or afternoon, it's possiblely because at that time, most people done work or most works are complete so they can spend time on internet and do shopping online.
 Most orders were placed on monday and tuesday, which shows that customer prefer to order in weekday, in beginning of the week.